EbunoluwaTella/SalesAnalysis/README.md

 # SalesAnalysis
-In this project, I conducted a  analysis of a supermarket's performance.
+In this project, I conducted an analysis of a supermarket's performance.
-I analysed the project by usin excel and recommending strategies ti improve supermarket performance.
+I analysed the project using Excel and recommended strategies to improve supermarket performance.
-I hope to hear from you soon.
+If you have any suggestions based on the report, I would love to hear from you.